crownlessking/web-ui/README.md

 ### How to customize page background

-If you did set a default background using the [`appBackground`](#global-variable-appbackground) global variable, your page will use it automatically unless you don't want it to.
+If you did set a default background using the [`appBackground`](#global-variable-appbackground) global variable, your page will use it automatically unless specified otherwise.

 With `page.useDefaultBackground` set to false: